blinklet/learning/data-science/sqlalchemy-minimum.md

 [Download the *Chinook_Sqlite.sqlite* file](https://github.com/lerocha/chinook-database/blob/master/ChinookDatabase/DataSources/Chinook_Sqlite.sqlite) from the Chinook Database project's [downloads folder](https://github.com/lerocha/chinook-database/tree/master/ChinookDatabase/DataSources) and save it to a folder your computer.

 You need information about the database schema, specifically the relationships between tables.
-It is also helpful to know the datatypes in table columns.
-Read the database documentation, or analyze the database with an SQL discovery tool like [*SchemaSpy*](https://schemaspy.org/) or [*SchemaCrawler*](https://www.schemacrawler.com/).
+Read the database documentation or analyze the database with an SQL discovery tool like [*SchemaSpy*](https://schemaspy.org/) or [*SchemaCrawler*](https://www.schemacrawler.com/).
+Another way is to use the [SQLAlchemy *inspection* module](https://docs.sqlalchemy.org/en/20/core/inspection.html#module-sqlalchemy.inspection) to gather information and use it to draw your own diagram.
+The *inspection* module is described in *Appendix A*.

->**NOTE:** You can use SQLAlchemy to derive the database schema information.
-To do this, you need to learn about the information stored in the SQLAlchemy ORM objects created when you automatically convert the database schema into mapped Python objects.
+>**NOTE:** You can use the classes in the SQLAlchemy ORM to derive the database schema information.
+This is a good exercise because it will help you learn about the information stored in the SQLAlchemy ORM objects created when you automatically convert the database schema into mapped Python objects.
 This is a more advanced topic and is not covered in this document.

 The Chinook database diagram, created by SchemaSpy, is shown below:

 ![Chinook database diagram showing table relationships](./Images/chinook-diagram-03.png)

+The diagram shows the database tables, the columns in each table, each table's primary key, and the columns that are foreign keys that create relationships between tables.

 # Create a database connection

-Create the [database URL](https://dev.to/chrisgreening/connecting-to-a-relational-database-using-sqlalchemy-and-python-1619#deconstructing-the-database-url) that tells SQLAlchemy the driver to use, the location of the database, and (optionally) how to authenticate access to the database.
-The URL may be as simple as the string shown below, which simply contains the name of the SQLite driver, *sqlite* and the path to the SQLite file on my computer disk.
+Create the [database URL](https://dev.to/chrisgreening/connecting-to-a-relational-database-using-sqlalchemy-and-python-1619#deconstructing-the-database-url) that tells SQLAlchemy which database driver to use, the location of the database, and how to authenticate access to it.
+The URL may be as simple as the string shown below, which simply contains the name of the SQLite driver, *sqlite*, and the path to the SQLite file on my computer disk.
 Or, it may involve an internet address and access credentials.

-Enter the following Python code into your Jupyter notebook or text editor and run it:
+Enter the following Python code into a Jupyter notebook cell or text editor and run it:

 ```
 url = r"sqlite:///C:/Users/blinklet/Documents/Chinook_Sqlite.sqlite"